quicwg/base-drafts/draft-ietf-quic-recovery.md

 congestion.
 This document specifies an endpoint's response when its peer receives packets with the Congestion Experienced codepoint.

-## Slow Start
+## Initial and Minimum Congestion Window {#initial-cwnd}

 QUIC begins every connection in slow start with the congestion window set to an initial value.
 The RECOMMENDED initial value is the minimum of 10 * max_datagram_size and max(2 * max_datagram_size, 14720)).
 This follows the analysis and recommendations in {{?RFC6928}}, increasing the byte limit to account for the smaller 8 byte overhead of UDP compared to the 20 byte overhead for TCP.

+The minimum congestion window is the smallest value the congestion window can decrease to as a response to loss, ECN-CE, or persistent congestion.
+The RECOMMENDED value is 2 * max_datagram_size.

+## Slow Start

 While in slow start, QUIC increases the congestion window by the number of bytes acknowledged when each acknowledgment is processed, resulting in exponential growth of the congestion window.